 We only have a lossy lightroom import function, which is intended for one-time migration of a library from lightroom to darktable.

-#2 Updated by Pascal Obry about 4 years ago
+#2 Updated by Pascal Obry over 4 years ago

 I'll close this.
 Because indeed we are not in the business of supporting both dt and lr process on the same images.
 As Pascal's noted this is a one-time job to help migrating.
 For the embedded .xmp one can do this manually by extracting them first: